wiremoons/acroman/README.md

 To install the required libraries and compiler tools on various systems, use the following commands before attempting to compile `amt`:

-- Ubuntu Linux: `sudo apt install build-essential libreadline6 libreadline6-dev`
+- Ubuntu Linux: `sudo apt install build-essential cmake readline-common libreadline-dev`
-- Fedora (Workstation) Linux: `sudo dnf install readline-devel `
+- Fedora (Workstation) Linux: `sudo dnf install readline-devel cmake`

 On Windows you can use a C compiler such as MinGW (or equivalent) to build the application.
 In order to build the Windows version for testing and personal use,